fjames86/fsocket/README.md

 POLLFD and provide instances of your own class to POLL-REGISTER.
 For an example see TCP-ECHO in test/test1.lisp where I provide different subclasses for the listening TCP socket and its connections.

+### 4.4 UDP broadcast
+There can be issues when performing UDP broadcast to address 255.255.255.255 on FreeBSD.
+This is due to the way FreeBSD implements UDP broadcasting, which is different to Linux and Windows in this respect.

+### 4.5 Unix Domain sockets
+On POSIX platforms (for fsocket, that means Linux, FreeBSD, Darwin i.e. everywhere but Windows) unix domain sockets are also supported as a family `:UNIX` to `OPEN-SOCKET`.
+Currently only `:STREAM` type sockets are supported, datagram type unix domain sockets may be supported at some point in the future.
+Unlike `:INET` and `:INET6` families, `:UNIX` sockets are addressed using a string which represents a file on the host.
+Otherwise their usage is the same.
+See `test/test-unix.lisp` for an example.

 ## 5. Implementations and operatings systems
 Because we are calling directly into the host API using CFFI, the implementation portability issues are handled by CFFI.
 I intend to support Windows, Linux, FreeBSD and OSX.
 Currently the following have been